Most visitors exit your blog in less than 20 seconds. These potential customers have chosen to give up after one paragraph of your article. Why?

 What’s happening?
 Well… read this letter from all the potential clients you’ve lost…

-We’re the people who clicked on your headline — via social media or Google — to read your article.
-But, before 20 seconds is up, we all exited your business blog, utterly disappointed.
+We’re the people who clicked on your article headline on social media or Google.
+Yet, within 20 seconds, we all left your business blog, disappointed.

 No likes.
 No comments.
 No shares…